BAD-AL/ImageResizer/README.md

 REM List all .tga files in the current directory and all sub directories to file 'resize.bat'
 > dir /b /s *.tga > resize.bat

-Now edit 'resize.bat' using 'find and replace' with a text editor to craft a script that will resize your images.
+Now edit 'resize.bat' using 'find and replace' with a text editor to craft a script that will resize all your images way faster than you could do by hand in a Image editing program.